 Eating foods that boost collagen production seems good for preventing tooth decay.

 Furthermore, collagen helps keep teeth firmly placed in the gums.
-Collagen deficiency may cause tooth loss.
+Low levels of collagen may cause tooth loss.

 Omega-3s are particularly beneficial against periodontitis (20).

-As omega-3 fatty acids are good against other chronic inflammatory diseases, scientists believe that they could help on treating periodontitis, as well.
-Mainly due to their powerful anti-inflammatory properties.
+Omega-3 fatty acids could help in treating periodontitis, mainly due to their powerful anti-inflammatory properties.

 Foods that require a lot of chewing prevent tooth decay